 One of the coolest things about the two parks is how they mirror each other, even though they are totally different.
 This development came a decade after California Adventure first opened.
 The overall lack of story in the park changed when Imagineers designed Buena Vista Street.
 If Main Street USA was a nod to Walt Disney’s hometown Marceline Missouri, then Buena Vista Street harkened back to Disney’s first impressions of Hollywood as he and Mickey Mouse began their great adventure.

 Instead of horse-drawn coaches, there’s a cable car.
 Instead of the Partners statue, California Adventure has a unique statue depicting a younger Walt traveling with his newly created companion.
 At the end of Buena Vista Street is a theater (really a restaurant) instead of a castle.
-The Carthay Circle Theater is a historical landmark for Disney fans as the site of the Snow White and the Seven Dwarfs premier.
+The Carthay Circle Theater is a historical landmark for Disney fans as the site of Snow White and the Seven Dwarfs premier.

 Batuu VS Radiator Springs